jlevy/kash/src/kash/docs/markdown/api_docs_template.md

 - When processing text documents and navigating paragraphs or sentences, use `TextDoc.from_text()`.

-- When writing HTML within Markdown or converting use tools in text_formatting.py such as `html_to_plaintext()` and html_in_md.py to write HTML wrappers in of divs or spans like `html_div(...)` or `html_span(...)`.
+- When writing HTML within Markdown or converting use tools in `kmd.text_handling` such as `html_to_plaintext()` and html_in_md.py to write HTML wrappers in of divs or spans like `html_div(...)` or `html_span(...)`.